warren-bank/mirror-XMail-mail-server/docs/Readme.txt

      "command"[TAB]"arg-or-macro"[TAB]...[NEWLINE]

+    or:

+     "!flags"[TAB]"command"[TAB]"arg-or-macro"[TAB]...[NEWLINE]

     Each file may contain multiple commands, that will be executed in strictly sequential order.
 The first command that will trigger a rejection code will make the filtering process to end.
+The 'flags' parameter is a comma-separated list of flags that drives the filter execution.
+The syntax of each flag is either FLAG or FLAG=VAL.
+Currently supported flags are:

+    aex exclude filter execution in case of authenticated sender

     Each argument can be a macro also:

     @@FILE
         message file path

     @@USERAUTH
-        name of the SMTP authenticated user, or "-" if not authentication has been granted
+        name of the SMTP authenticated user, or "-" if no authentication has been supplied

     @@REMOTEADDR
         remote IP address and port of the sender